BeaLove/SemiSupervisedLearningASR/README.md

 ### Train

-This can be used to train a model by using a experiment config.
+This can be used to train a model by using an experiment config.
 For example:
 ```bash
 python3 train.py --flagfile=experiments/<experiment config>
 ```